Geo-AID/Geo-AID/geo-aid-book/src/guide/getting-started.md

 let ABC = &(intersection(XY, GH), mid(G, H), intersection(TU, KL));
 ```

-Bundle types are essentially like structs in programming languages.
-They have their primitive fields and functions
-defined on them that can be used for more comfortable workflow.
+Other than that, there are other types, like, for example, `Segment`.
+These are used for more specific purposes.

 ### Implicit conversions